10 Best Golf Tips for Senior Golfers in 2024

 And for senior golfers dealing with a sore hip or bad knee, you risk added strain by locking the knee and restricting the hip.
 I can attest that even in the best of health, I feel a little pain in the lower back when I follow the no-hip-movement rule.
 I wind up with a swing that’s less comfortable and less effective.

-My advice is to let your trail knee release on the back swing and let your hips turn.
+My advice is to let your trail knee release on the backswing and let your hips turn.
 This widens your range of motion so you can get a longer, more power-packed swing.
 You’ll also make it a few more holes before you have to reach for the ibuprofen.

-Bonus Tip: Create Speed by Shifting Pressure
+7. Create Swing Speed by Shifting Pressure

 By now, you understand the main concept:

 In order to keep hitting great golf shots, we have to maintain a wide range of motion.
 That range of motion is what helps us generate speed.
-Now, there are three specific types of motion that create speed for solid golf shots.

 In the previous tips, we covered the first type of motion: turning.